phiresky/masters-thesis/manuscript.md

 ## Environment model and learning process

 In our experiments, we impose a set of restrictions on the environments and learning process.
 The restrictions we impose are mostly based on [@maxpaper].
-Here, we describe the major differing factors of both the learning process and the environments, as well as the variants we choose to consider.
+A more detailed description of these restrictions, as well as related work using other variants is described in @sec:relatedwork.

 In general, the agents in a multi-agent environment can differ in their intrinsic properties.
 For example, they can have different control dynamics,